miguellacorte/the_open_media_ecology_essay/README.md

 ## **Writing Extensions**

 - [Participative Audio Lab vision: harvesting a culture of open creation through music.]
-- [Incompleteness Is a Feature Not a Bug (in Max/MSP/Jitter) - David Zicarelli - ADC22:](https://www.youtube.com/watch?v=LMiFmF5JH1g) David Zacarelli talks within this keynote about Perceptual Control Theory as a fundamental premise to building anything.
-Wether it's an art project or a open source community, e describes the importance of creating systems which have been designed for adaptability wthn ts respective environments.
+- [Incompleteness Is a Feature Not a Bug (in Max/MSP/Jitter) - David Zicarelli - ADC22:](https://www.youtube.com/watch?v=LMiFmF5JH1g) David Zacarelli talks within this keynote about Perceptual Control Theory as a fundamental premise any project.
+Wether it's an art project or a open source community, he describes the importance of creating systems which have been designed for a potential of adaptability within ts respective environments.

 ---